Marcel1802/teamspeak_custom_bot/README.md

 notifyComplaints: Notifies admins after joining if there are entries on the complaints list

 defaultNicknameCheck: Notifies a user if the name is equals "TeamSpeakUser"

+versionWarner: Warns / kicks clients if their TeamSpeak client version is listed (used for outdated client versions)

 ## Some setting explainations